daiyi/blog/source/_posts/synthetic-tie-dye.md

 Cumbersome process notwithstanding, I'm happy with the results of these two items and they've returned into the rotation!

-{% figure src="../tuolumne-bouldering/tenaya-lake-approach.jpg" alt="Ambulating moss on the beach" class="small" %}
+{% figure src="../tuolumne-bouldering/tenaya-lake-approach.jpg" caption="Ambulating moss on the beach" %}